10 Reasons Aviation Maintenance Training in Charlotte County Is Soaring to New Heights

 Aviation Maintenance Training in Charlotte County

-When Charlotte Technical College (CTC) opened its Aviation Maintenance Technician School at Punta Gorda Airport, it filled a critical gap in Florida’s workforce pipeline.
+When Charlotte Technical College (CTC) opened its Aviation Maintenance Technician School at Punta Gorda Airport, it closed a major skills gap in Florida’s aerospace and aviation ecosystem.
+This 1,350-hour FAA-approved program prepares students to become certified in both airframe and powerplant mechanics—essential credentials in the field.

 A Career Pathway for Veterans and Locals